-Table 8: Goodness-of-fit tests for the time-varying mixture copula models and efficiency loss, we propose a penalized time-varying mixture copula model with the SCAD penalty term in order to perform the estimation and the copula selection simultaneously.
-Based on α -mixing conditions, we establish the large sample properties of the penalized and unpenalized estimators.
-We also study and discuss a semiparametric EM algorithm, the bandwidth selection, and the construction of pointwise confidence intervals.
+In this paper, we introduce a time-varying mixture copula model, in which both the weights and dependence parameters are deterministic functions of time.
+To reduce the risk of overfitting and efficiency loss, we propose a penalized time-varying mixture copula model with the SCAD penalty term to do the estimation and copula selection simultaneously.
+Based on $\alpha$ -mixing conditions, large sample properties of the penalized and unpenalized estimators have been established.
+Meanwhile, we study and discuss a semiparametric EM algorithm, the bandwidth selection, and the construction of pointwise confidence intervals.
 Monte Carlo simulations demonstrate the good performance of the proposed method in copula selection and estimation for time-varying mixture copulas.
-The proposed methodology is applied to study the evolution of the dependence between four international stock markets.
+The proposed methodology has been applied to study the evolution of the dependence among four international stock markets.
 All pairs of markets present strong dependence at the lower tail that fluctuates significantly over time.
-Furthermore, all pairs exhibit the highest levels of both lower-tail and overall dependence during the financial crisis of 2008.
+Furthermore, all pairs exhibit the highest levels of both the lower tail and overall dependence during the financial crisis of 2008.